tomuwhu/SOB_Intranet/README.md

 ## Setting Up

-- copy all php files to your backend server
+- copy all php files to your backend server from backend folder
-- run dump files on your MySQL database
+- run .sql dump files on your MySQL database
 - set up mysql connection in php files
 - rename serveurl.example.js to serveurl.js
 - set up your server in serveurl.js